3 Potential Problems With Screen Printing (and How to Solve Them)

 • Painting the stencil onto the mesh using 'screen blockers' such as glue.

-• Using a light-sensitive emulsion to create a stencil which is then developed.
+• A light-sensitive emulsion is used to create a stencil, which is then developed.

 loss of detail screen printing problem

-Screen printing is best used for high numbers of repeat items, but does take significantly longer than its digital counterparts.
-So when your intricate stencil details aren’t coming through, it can be bothersome for that run.
+Screen printing is used for many repeat items but takes significantly longer than its digital counterparts.
+So when your intricate stencil details aren't coming through, it can be time-consuming and challenging to overcome.

-While the complexity of the process does mean there's a limit to the number of colours the printer can use, it’s rather cost-effective for large orders and does allow for more intense colouring than you can achieve with other methods.
-However, there are a couple of reasons why you might be losing important details in the final print.
+While the complexity of the process does mean there's a limit to the number of colours the printer can use, it's relatively cost-effective for large orders.
+It allows for more intense colouring than you can achieve with other methods.

 ink viscosity is important during screen printing

-If the ink consistency is off, it can create less than desirable results for your screen printing project.
-To understand the best viscosity, this is how screen printers often refer to inks - either short or long.
+If the ink consistency is off, it can create less-than-desirable results for your screen printing project.
+Screen printers refer to inks as either short or long.

-• A short ink tends to drop in a blob - like a spoonful of gravy.
+• A short ink tends to drop in a blob.

 • A long ink is stringy like syrup.